2025 Malagasy protests: 25 September

-Thousands of young people attempted to gather at Ambohijatovo, historically designated as the "Place of Democracy" by Andry Rajoelina himself in 2009.
+Thousands of young people attempted to gather at Ambohijatovo, historically designated as the "Place of Democracy" by Rajoelina himself 2009.
 Police blocked all access points, preventing assembly.
 Protesters then tried to reach the square from multiple neighborhoods, including Antsahabe, Faravohitra, Anosy, and Ambatonakanga, but each route was met with heavy police presence with tear gas bombs and rubber bullets.
-Despite these obstacles, the city saw widespread marches of students chanting slogans such as "Mitsangana ry Tanora" (a nationalist rally song) and "Andry Rajoelina Masosopory", a parody of Andry Rajoelina's election campaign song in 2018.
-Starting from the second week, it was the "Miala pory Rajoelina (Step down, Rajoelina)" that became more popular, referred by some as "the official hymn of the protest".
+Despite these obstacles, the city saw widespread marches of students chanting slogans such as "Mitsangana ry Tanora" (a nationalist rally song) and "Andry Rajoelina Masosopory," a parody of Rajoelina's election campaign song in 2018.
+From the second week, the "Miala pory Rajoelina (Step down, Rajoelina)" song was called by some "the official hymn of the protest".
 Protestors flew Malagasy flags as well as flags featuring the Straw Hat Jolly Roger from the One Piece franchise.

-At 10:45 (EAT), the first shots of tear gas were used by police, led by Colonel Tojo Raoilijon.
+At 10:45 a.m.
+(UTC+3), the first shots of tear gas were used by police, led by Colonel Tojo Raoilijon.
 Police used tear gas and rubber bullets throughout the day.
 Protestors set up barricades and burned tires and rocks.
 Three homes of politicians close to Rajoelina were set ablaze by rioters, including the house of Senator Lalatiana Rakotondrazafy and MP Naivo Raholdina.
 Looting at various retail, bank, and appliance establishments in Antananarivo began to take place in the afternoon, beginning in Anosibe with the burning of a train station.
 Looters set ablaze a hotel, a bank, and stations of the country's cable car system.
 According to a hospital source, five people died, all bearing AK-47 gunfire wounds, and an unknown number were injured.
 Outside of the city, the offices of Jirama, the national electricity and water provider, were attacked by protestors.
 The rally in Antsirabe and Toamasina also devolved into looting and vandalism.

-Most looters were affiliated with the TMH group, led by Fidy, with participants from the districts of Andavamamba and Anosibe.
-However, videos also showed unaffiliated individuals looting furniture, freezers, and arcade equipment.
 Antananarivo police prefect Angelo Ravelonarivo announced a curfew lasting from 7 p.m.
-(EAT), to 5 a.m. the next day.
+(UTC+3), to 5 a.m. the next day.
 Despite the protests initially dispersing, they spread into various parts of the capital.
-National Police chief Jean Herbert Andriantahiana Rakotomalala warned that authorities would "take firm preventive...measures against those tempted to break the law."
+National Police chief Danny Marius Rakotoarimanana warned that authorities would "take firm preventive...measures against those tempted to break the law."